Cannabis use and trauma: Emotion regulation and anxiety symptoms

-Tetrahydrocannabinol (THC)
+Tetrahydrocannabinol

 The psychoactive component of cannabis, tetrahydrocannabinol (THC) is not effective in treating emotion-regulation and anxiety-related symptoms.
-Conversely, THC has been empirically related to an increase anxiety symptoms through impacts on neurological areas impacting serotonin, noradrenalin, GABA and glutamate.
+Conversely, THC has been empirically related to an increase in anxiety symptoms through impacts on neurological areas impacting serotonin, noradrenaline, GABA, and glutamate.

-Cannabidiol (CBD)
+Cannabidiol

 When using cannabidiol (CBD) results have indicated a weakened emotional response to traumatic memories.
-This effect is attributed to the presence of endocannabinoid receptors in the limbic system, including the amygdala, and the hypothalamus that CBD may impact.
+This effect is attributed to the presence of cannabinoid receptors in the limbic system, including the amygdala and the hypothalamus, that CBD may impact.
 These components' effect likely leads to the reduction of neuroendocrine and behavioral stress responses.
 Altogether, a cumulation of research indicates cannabinoids can help with fear extinction and combating depression.
-However, further studies are needed to validate the therapeutic potential of cannabinoids for emotion dysregulation and anxiety symptoms associated with trauma.
+However, further studies are needed to validate the therapeutic potential of cannabinoids for emotional dysregulation and anxiety symptoms associated with trauma.

 Sleep

-Tetrahydrocannabinol (THC)
+Tetrahydrocannabinol

 While the psychoactive component THC, has been shown to reduce time to get to sleep, studies indicate disrupted circadian rhythms when using THC.
 Furthermore, THC is shown to have a quicker development of tolerance to sleep-inducing effects.
 It is worth noting that synthetic THC has also shown the same effects of developed tolerance to sleep latency effects.

 However, individuals diagnosed with high PTSD scores have endorsed the use of medical cannabis for sleeping.
 Studies have found some evidence for using Naboline, a synthetic version of THC, has proven effective for decreasing the frequency of PTSD related nightmares without developing long-term tolerance.

-Cannabinol (CBD)
+Cannabidiol

 Novel research into cannabis suggests potential therapeutic effects of cannabinoids, specifically with higher doses of CBD, as opposed to lower doses, which can have an energizing effect.
 In laboratory studies with rats, CBD has been shown to reduce sleep latency due to anxiety in REM sleep, with no negative changes to other aspects of sleep.